sanjay07sharma/ReactJs/README.md

 - Configure babel
 - Configure parcel config file to disable default bable transplation
 - To run --> npm run test
+- Jest configuration
+- Install jsdom library (to be installed separaely for jest 28 and above)